 Albania has ratified the Energy Community Treaty and has become a part of the Energy Community.
-In light of the above, and the subsequent obligation of applying the acquis communautaire, the new legislation on natural gas, namely Law No. 102/2015 "On the sector of natural gas" dated 23.09.2015, is completely harmonised with the European legislation in force.
+In light of the above, and the subsequent obligation of applying the acquis communautaire, the new legislation on natural gas, namely Law No. 102/2015 "On the natural gas sector" dated 23 September 2015, is completely harmonised with the European legislation in force.

-Moreover, in relation to the TAP project, the Albanian Parliament has ratified the intergovernmental agreement entered into with Italy and Greece.
+Moreover, in relation to the TAP Project, the Albanian Parliament has ratified the intergovernmental agreement entered into with Italy and Greece.